monokal/DelBoy/README.md

 > Coxy is under active alpha development and as such is likely to be in a broken state.

 # Coxy
-Coxy (eCommerce Proxy) is a system which enables the autonomous resale of products from supported Suppliers directly to other supported eCommerce platforms, essentially creating a zero-risk drop shipping operation.
+Coxy (eCommerce Proxy) is a system which enables the autonomous resale of products from supported Suppliers directly to supported Distributors, essentially creating a zero-risk drop shipping operation.

 ![Coxy](docs/static/img/Coxy.png "Coxy")